Weekdays 9:30am - 7pm.

 Why is it so hard to maintain weight loss results?

-To achieve successful and sustainable weight loss results, individuals must seek guidance from experienced and qualified professionals who can tailor their recommendations to the individual's unique needs.
+To achieve successful, sustainable weight loss, individuals must seek guidance from experienced, qualified professionals who can tailor their recommendations to the individual's unique needs.

 Fat Loss Facts

-Fat loss involves the loss of fat mass only.
 Unfortunately, many think losing weight can also help lose stubborn fat in areas such as the belly, waist, arms or thighs.
-In reality, there is no way to decide which areas of the body one wants to specifically lose fat in.
+In reality, there is no way to decide which areas of the body one wants to target for fat loss.

-Age, gender, genetics, lifestyle and hormonal changes also play a significant role in where fat accumulates, making it more challenging for those who set their sight on losing fat from one specific body area.
+Age, gender, genetics, lifestyle, and hormonal changes also play a significant role in where fat accumulates, making it more challenging for those who set their sights on losing fat from a specific body area.

 Modern Liposuction with MDC-Sculpt®️ Lipo Technique